 Electronic Gaming Machine Reallocation Scheme

-On 8 May 2001 the Queensland Government introduced a statewide cap on the total number of gaming machines in hotels.
-As part of this cap, the Queensland Government also announced the creation of a scheme that would allow the trade of gaming machines (authorities) that become available in the market.
+In Queensland, there is a cap on the total number of gaming machines that can be operated in licensed venues, such as hotels and clubs.
+As a part of this cap, the Electronic Gaming Machine Reallocation Scheme was introduced to allow the trade of gaming machines (authorities) that became available in the market.

-The scheme allows the reallocation of gaming machine operating authorities that become available within the cap as a result of:
+The scheme allows the reallocation of gaming machine operating authorities for hotels that become available within the cap as a result of:

 - a hotel closing